Board of Directors

 Assistant Professor.
 University of Washington, Dept of Cardiology, Chair Health and Welfare Gold Card, Boeing Management Association.
 Associate of the American College of Cardiology, Member American College of Preventive Medicine, Member of the King County Medical Society, Member of the Washington State Medical Association, American Medical Asssociation, and American Association for the Advancement of Science.

-Jennifer Miller is a Registered Nurse, Licensed Mental Health Counselor, National Certified Counselor and Board Certified Psychiatric and Mental Health Nurse.
-She is completing a PhD in Nursing from Washington State University, and received a Master of Arts degree in Mental Health Counseling from Whitworth University.
+Jennifer Zohn is a Registered Nurse, Licensed Mental Health Counselor, National Certified Counselor and Board Certified Psychiatric and Mental Health Nurse.
+She completed her PhD in Nursing at Washington State University and M.A. in Mental Health Counseling at Whitworth University.
 Her interests include suicide prevention and comprehensive care of individuals with psychiatric and mental health disorders.
-She is a fulltime faculty member at Gonzaga University where she teaches didactic and practicum courses.
+She is an Assistant Professor at the University of Colorado, Colorado Springs, where she teaches graduate and undergraduate courses.

 Roger Olsson, MD